 Hume went on to win almost every cycling event at a similar event in Liverpool, undeniably proving the value of Dunlop’s invention.

 However, it wasn’t until 1889 that the design was patented by Daniel Stover and William Hance.

-In the 1890’s, Cycles Alumnium started the mass production of Alumnium bikes, allowing the design to spread.
+In the 1890s, Cycles Alumnium started the mass production of aluminum bikes, allowing the design to spread.

-Tandem bicycles quickly caught on as a cute gimmick for couples, and stayed popular until WWII, where they nearly disappeared from the market entirely.
+Tandem bicycles quickly caught on as a cute gimmick for couples and stayed popular until WWII, when they nearly disappeared from the market entirely.

-In the 60’s and 70’s, the Tandem bicycles started making a comeback in the UK and they even appeared in some cycling sporting events.
+In the 60s and ’70s, Tandem bicycles started making a comeback in the UK and they even appeared in some cycling sporting events.
 These days, it’s rare but not impossible to find one in public.